 ILIOINGUINAL / ILIOHYPOGASTRIC BLOCK

-An ilioinguinal/iliohypogastric block is an injection of a local anesthetic and an anti-inflammatory steroid into the soft tissues of the lower abdomen next to the ilioinguinal/iliohypogastric nerve, in order to provide relief of lower abdominal and groin.
+Our NJ pain management doctors have extensive experience administering ilioinguinal/iliohypogastric blocks - an injection of a local anesthetic and an anti-inflammatory steroid into the soft tissues of the lower abdomen next to the ilioinguinal/iliohypogastric nerve, in order to provide relief of lower abdominal and groin.

 WHAT IS AN ILIOINGUINAL / ILIOHYPOGASTRIC BLOCK?